 Miscellaneous itemized deductions.
-Miscellaneous itemized deductions used to be counted as itemized deductions to the extent they exceeded 2% of adjusted gross income of the year, but the Tax Cut and Job Act repealed these as deductions on your federal return.
+Miscellaneous itemized deductions used to be counted as itemized deductions to the extent they exceeded 2% of adjusted gross income of the year, but the 2017 Tax Act repealed these as deductions on your federal return.

-This is only a partial list of items you may have claimed as a miscellaneous itemized deduction in the past but which are not deductible in 2018.
+This is only a partial list of items you may have claimed as a miscellaneous itemized deduction in the past but which are not deductible after 2017.

-► Tax preparation fees:
+Tax preparation fees: